anthony-kobanda/human-action-recognition/README.md

 Classifying pedestrians' every-day life actions is an interesting topic in computer vision, including a lot of sub-topics like pedestrian detection and segmentation, video consolidation, classification, etc.

 To recognize an action, a human being would localize the person first, analyze the position of its body-parts, see how these are moving and interacting, and classify accordingly.

-We propose here to reproduce this process, using the information of body-parts position (pedestrian keypoints/skeleton) along pedestrian videos.
+We propose here to reproduce this process, using the information of body-parts position (pedestrian keypoints/skeleton).
-The data to process is a sequence of labelled 3D coordinates on pedestrians, and the output is the label of an action (walking, running, biking, falling on the ground, fighting, etc.).
+The data to process is a sequence of labelled 3D coordinates on pedestrians, and the output is the label of the current action (walking, running, biking, falling on the ground, fighting, etc.).

 ___